pubkey/rxdb/docs-src/docs/rx-schema.md

 <details>
     <summary>How can I store a Date?</summary>
 <div>
     With RxDB you can only store plain JSON data inside of a document.
 You cannot store a JavaScript `new Date()` instance directly.
-This is for performance reasons and because `Date()` is a mutable thing where changeing it at any time might cause strange problem that are hard to debug.
+This is for performance reasons and because `Date()` is a mutable thing where changing it at any time might cause strange problem that are hard to debug.

     To store a date in RxDB, you have to define a string field with a `format` attribute:
     ```json